ABUSE, NEGLECT, EXPLOITATION AND THE PRISON RAPE ELIMINATION ACT:

 There are some things residents can do to minimize the risk of becoming a victim of sexual assault, abuse, or harassment:

-- Be cautious of residents who attempt to be overly friendly, try to prevent interaction with other residents or staff, or repeatedly show interest in another’s personal matters
+- Be cautious of residents and staff who attempt to be overly friendly, who repeatedly show interest in a resident's personal matters, or who want to share their personal information with a resident;

 If a resident is sexually assaulted, sexually abused, sexually harassed, physically or emotionally abused, neglected or exploited by any staff or other resident(s), we encourage residents to immediately report the incident so the Facility Administrator or appropriate authority can ensure the safety of all residents.
 All reports of sexual assault, sexual abuse, sexual harassment, physical or emotional abuse, neglect and exploitation will be taken seriously by the facility and will be investigated.